Ilesal/BCI_Analysis/MSc_Project/readme.txt

-This folder contains all the necessary notebooks to reproduce the analyis presented in the thesis.
+This folder contains all the necessary notebooks to reproduce the analyis presented in the MSc project.